-The Line Printer Port contains the functionality of the port included in the VL16C452, but offers a software programmable Extended Mode.
-This enhancement is the addition of a Direction Control Bit, an Interrupt Status Bit, and modification of the -LPTOE signal to an Extended Mode control signal.
-These features are disabled on initial power-up, but may be turned on by setting the EMODE bit of Control Register 0 (RTC Register 50H in AT or PS/2 mode or I/O PORT 102H in PS/2 mode).
-When the EMODE bit is not enabled, the part functions exactly as a PC/AT-compatible printer port.
+The Line Printer Port contains the functionality of the port included in the VL16C452B, but offers a software programmable Extended Mode, which include a Direction Control Bit and Interrupt Status Bit.
+These features are disabled on initial power-up, but may be turned on by clearing the -EMODE bit of Control Register 0 (RTC Register 69H in AT or PS/2 mode or I/O PORT 102H in PS/2 mode).
+When the -EMODE bit is set, the part functions exactly as a PC/AT-compatible printer port.